bingo-soft/mapmanager/README.md

 # MapManager

-MapManager is a JavaScript and TypeScript library, which simplifies usage of OpenLayers in GIS projects
+MapManager is a TypeScript library, which simplifies usage of OpenLayers in GIS projects

 ## Dependencies